allanwangliqian/Atrias_stepping_stone_baseline/README.md

                  horizontally and positive when the camera points down.
                  Also note that the variable is a single scalar value encoded like this: sign(angle) * (height * 10 + abs(angle)).
 My code will decode this scalar value into height and angle.
+                 (Height is in mm and angle is from 0 to pi)

-CMakelists.txt - A txt file necessary to make and compile the codes /build - needed for compiling, the executable is stored in here /vid - generated videos after running the code are stored in here /src/main.cpp - the main program codes
+CMakelists.txt - A txt file necessary to make and compile the codes /build - needed for compiling, the executable is stored in here /vid - generated videos after running the code are stored in here (Not useful now) /src/main.cpp - the main program codes ZED_stepping_stone